-Under the Match Program, the Board will review Applications, on a rolling, first-come, first-serve basis, through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
+Under the Match Program, the Board will review Applications through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
+For Match Solicitations supported by funding levels large enough to enable awards to all or most of the expected Applicants in the Match Solicitation Period at or close to the maximum amount allowable under these Guidelines, this review will occur on a first-come, first-served basis.
+However, for Match Solicitations supported by significantly lower funding levels, the Board's Executive Director may, with approval by a majority of a quorum of the Board, employ other bases that the Board deems appropriate for a given Match Solicitation.
+Such bases must be consistent with the overall objectives of the Match Program and must be specified in the applicable Match Solicitation.
 Awards will be made for up to 100% of a firm's Federal SBIR/STTR Program award, up to the maximum amount of \$100,000 (as set by the relevant Match Solicitation), through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.